Wheelwright: Parts of a wheel

-The basic parts of a wooden wheel are nave (or hub), spokes, felloes (felly) and tyre (tire).
+A wooden wheel consists of main parts, the nave or hub at the centre of the wheel, the spokes radiating out from the centre, and the felloes around the outside.
+The wheel is bound by a steel or iron tyre depending on its historical period and purpose.

 The nave is the central block of the wheel.
 In a wooden-spoked wheel, the nave acts as the hub.
 One end of each spoke is set into the nave in a process called tennoning.
 In older wheels, the nave had a 6-inch sleeve that fit over the axle to keep the wheel from wobbling; it required frequent greasing.
 More modern carriage wheels use bearings.

 Spokes are wooden sticks that fit into the nave at one end, and into the felloe at the other end.

 A felloe is one of several curved pieces of wood that when pieced together make the rim of a wheel.
 They are fitted onto the outer ends of the spokes.
 Sometimes spelled "felly".
 The number of felloes required to make a circle varied by region, era and size of wheel—with a minimum of two half-circles of bent wood, to multiple felloes per wheel with at least two spokes per felloe.
+Felloes are part of wood joinery and are only seen in wooden wheels, not modern metal carriage wheels.

 The rim is the outer edge of a wheel, although some refer to the tyre as rim.

 The tyre or tire is a protective strip that goes outside the felloes.
-Tyres were make of iron or steel, usually as a hoop and fitted hot around the rim.
+Tyres were made of iron or steel, usually as a hoop and fitted hot around the rim.
 As it cooled and shrank it tightened the joints of the spokes-to-felloes and spokes-to-nave, strengthening the wheel and making it more rigid.
 Metal tyres are very noisy on hard road surfaces, so many carriages wheels were made with solid rubber tyres fitted into a metal channel.

 Due to age or dry climate, a wheel would shrink and the metal hoop tyre would become loose.
 Routinely, the hoop would be removed, 'shrunk', heated and refitted to make the wheel tight again.
 Tools to shrink the hoops were called "tire upsetters" or "tire shrinkers".